LLVMParty/RemillWorkshop/exercises/3_lifting/README.md

 ```

 First open `lift0-pre.ll` and do the following exercises:
-- Find the LLVM IR function with the semantics of our lifted bytes.
+- Take a look at the generated `sub_1000` function.
 - Find the semantics of the `ret` instruction (use the `bc-demangle` tool to make it easier to read).

 Now look at the optimized `lift0.ll` and do these exercises: